techrabbit58/KataBirthdayGreeting/doc/strategy.md

 shall not be coded into the application.
 - The core shall be able to access these templates at runtime.
-- A message preparation utility shall be part of the core package.
+- (A) message preparation utility class(es) shall be part of the core package.
 - The notification service adapters shall only be used for message delivery and shall not have any other responsibility.